GBlanch/GCP-Uber-Data-Engineering-project/README.md

 + Analytics : `BigQuery`
 + Dashboarding :  `Looker Studio`

-For orchestrating the ETL process, we will use `Mage` as an open-source, hybrid framework for transforming and integrating our dataframes.
+For orchestrating the `ETL process` in our Virtual Machine, we will use `Mage` as an open-source, hybrid framework for transforming and integrating our dataframes.

 [Back to Table of Contents](#table-of-contents)